About the Journal

 The Journal of Population and Sustainability – Aims and Objectives

-While encompassing the relationship between human demographic dynamics and environmental change, the journal's central concern is with the population–consumption–technology–environment nexus (PCTEN) more broadly.
-The JP&S is therefore interested in the exploration of how the absolute growth and spatial expansion of human populations, including the growth of populations of human 'stuff' (i.e., buildings, consumer goods, vehicles, crops, domesticated animals, etc.) are related to the core characteristics of the Anthropocene: the persistent and extensive human impact on different terrains, geophysical systems, ecosystems, and populations of other species.
+While at the most general level the JP&S is concerned with the relationship between human population dynamics and environmental sustainability, it is a forum for wider discussion of the nexus between population, consumption, technology and environmental change.
+The JP&S is therefore concerned with how the absolute growth and spatial expansion of human populations, and the associated growth of populations of human 'stuff' (i.e., infrastructure, dwellings, consumer goods, vehicles, crops, domesticated animals, etc.) are related to the core characteristics of the "Anthropocene": the persistent and extensive human impact on different terrains, geophysical systems, ecosystems, and populations of other species.

 However, the JP&S also considers the complex and uneven distribution of environmental impacts amongst human population groups.
 We therefore particularly welcome papers concerned with understanding how population dynamics and environmental change relate to inequalities of welfare, economic and political power, and access to technology.
 By the same token, papers considering the interactive influence of demographic, technological, social, political, cultural and behavioural factors on environmental impact and sustainability are also encouraged.
 Moreover, the journal also aims to be a forum for the discussion of conceptual, normative and ethical issues surrounding the idea of sustainability and human numbers.